 - Related Entries

 Reports of religious experiences reveal a variety of different kinds.
 Perhaps most are visual or auditory presentations (visions and auditions), but not through the physical eyes or ears.
 Subjects report “seeing” or “hearing,” but quickly disavow any claim to seeing or hearing with bodily sense organs.
-Such experiences are easily to dismiss as hallucinations, but the subjects of the experience frequently claim that though it is entirely internal, like a hallucination or imagination, it is nevertheless a veridical experience, through some spiritual analog of the eye or ear (James 1902 and Alston 1991 cite many examples).
+Such experiences are easy to dismiss as hallucinations, but the subjects of the experience frequently claim that though it is entirely internal, like a hallucination or imagination, it is nevertheless a veridical experience, through some spiritual analog of the eye or ear (James 1902 and Alston 1991 cite many examples).
 In other cases, the language of “seeing” is used in its extended sense of realization, as when a yogi is said to “see” his or her identity with Brahman; Buddhists speak of “seeing things as they are” as one of the hallmarks of true enlightenment, where this means grasping or realizing the emptiness of things, but not in a purely intellectual way.
 Another type is the religious experience that comes through sensory experiences of ordinary objects, but seems to carry with it extra information about some supramundane reality.
 Examples include experiencing God in nature, in the starry sky, or a flower, or the like.
 A second person standing nearby would see exactly the same sky or flower, but would not necessarily have the further religious content to his or her experience.
 There are also cases in which the religious experience just is an ordinary perception, but the physical object is itself the object of religious significance.
-Moses's experience of the burning bush, or the Buddha's disciples watching him levitate, are examples of this type.
+Moses’s experience of the burning bush, or the Buddha’s disciples watching him levitate, are examples of this type.
 A second person standing nearby would see exactly the same phenomenon.
 Witnesses to miracles are having that kind of religious experience, whether they understand it that way or not.
-A fourth type of religious experience is harder to describe: it can't be characterized accurately in sensory language, even analogically, yet the subject of the experience insists that the experience is a real, direct awareness of some religiously significant reality external to the subject.
+A fourth type of religious experience is harder to describe: it can’t be characterized accurately in sensory language, even analogically, yet the subject of the experience insists that the experience is a real, direct awareness of some religiously significant reality external to the subject.
 These kinds of experiences are usually described as “ineffable.”
-Depending on one's purposes, other ways of dividing up religious experiences will suggest themselves.
+Depending on one’s purposes, other ways of dividing up religious experiences will suggest themselves.
 For example, William James (1902) divides experiences into “healthy-minded” and “sick-minded,” according to the personality of the subject, which colors the content of the experience itself.
 Keith Yandell (1993, 25–32) divided them into five categories, according to the content of the experiences: monotheistic, nirvanic (enlightenment experiences associated with Buddhism), kevalic (enlightenment experiences associated with Jainism), moksha (experiences of release from karma, associated with Hinduism), and nature experiences.
 Differences of object certainly make differences in content, and so make differences in what can be said about the experiences.
 See section four for further discussion of this issue.

-Many have thought that there is some special problem with religious language, that it can't be meaningful in the same way that ordinary language is.
+Many have thought that there is some special problem with religious language, that it can’t be meaningful in the same way that ordinary language is.
 The Logical Positivists claimed that language is meaningful only insofar as it is moored in our experiences of the physical world.
-Since we can't account for religious language by linking it to experiences of the physical world, such language is meaningless.
+Since we can’t account for religious language by linking it to experiences of the physical world, such language is meaningless.
 Even though religious claims look in every way like ordinary assertions about the world, their lack of empirical consequences makes them meaningless.
 The principle of verification went through many formulations as it faced criticism.
 But if it is understood as a claim about meaning in ordinary language, it seems to be self-undermining, since there is no empirical way to verify it.
 Eventually, that approach to language fell out of favor, but some still use a modified, weaker version to criticize religious language.
 For example, Antony Flew (Flew and MacIntyre, 1955) relies on a principle to the effect that if a claim is not falsifiable, it is somehow illegitimate.
 Martin (1990) and Nielsen (1985) invoke a principle that combines verifiability and falsifiability; to be meaningful, a claim must be one or the other.
 It is not clear that even these modifed and weakened versions of the verification principle entirely escape self-undermining.
-Even if they do, they seem to take other kinds of language with them—like moral language, talk about the future or past, and talk about the contents of others' minds — that we might be loathe to lose.
+Even if they do, they seem to take other kinds of language with them—like moral language, talk about the future or past, and talk about the contents of others’ minds — that we might be loath to lose.
 Moreover, to deny the meaningfulness of religious-experience claims on the grounds that it is not moored in experience begs the question, in that it assumes that religious experiences are not real experiences.

 Another possibility is to allow that religious claims are meaningful, but they are not true or false, because they should not be understood as assertions.
 Braithwaite (1970), for example, understands religious claims to be expressions of commitments to sets of values.
 On such a view, what appears to be a claim about a religious experience is not in fact a claim at all.
 It might be that some set of mental events, with which the experience itself can be identified, would be the ground and prompting of the claim, but it would not properly be what the claim is about.